This summer Phase Two of Marvel’s cinematic universe will conclude with Avengers: Age of Ultron and Antman.

 To the strains of AC/DC’s “Shoot To Thrill” Iron Man is back, arriving at the Stark Expo in Queens, a meeting of the most talented scientific minds of the age, at least that’s the sales pitch according to Tony Stark.
 It’s also an opportunity for his personal cheerleaders to do their routine.

 It wasn’t until this very moment that I realized what it is about Stark that’s so genuinely obnoxious.
 He’s a bro.
 Because he’s this tech nerd I was distracted, and the arc of his character in the first movie tended to suggest he’d found some kind of clarity about his role in the world, but the fact of it is he’s a bro—vain and arrogant and entitled.
-Worse, he’s somehow managed to “privatize world peace,” as he explains in a great early scene at a senate hearing.
-As if he didn’t have enough to feel smug about.
+Worse, he’s massively successful—he’s somehow managed to “privatize world peace,” as he explains in a great early scene at a Senate Armed Services Committee hearing, after Kate Mara cameos to deliver a subpoena.

 But part of Tony’s attitude is understandable: he’s covering with braggadocio because he’s sick.
 Tony’s chest device is killing him, making his blood toxic.
 He needs some kind of synthetic element for it to keep working, an interesting wrinkle they didn’t feel it necessary to mention at all in the last film.
 As a result he’s especially douchey, so he appoints Pepper as his company’s CEO to allow for more personal irresponsibility.

 Oh, and there’s other stuff going on.
 Tony’s dad, Howard (John Slattery here, though he’s Dominic Cooper elsewhere, like on Agents of SHIELD or Agent Carter TV series) had big dreams for the Arc Reactor tech and for Tony, but he also had a collaborator, a Russian dude who he eventually had deported.
-That guy’s son, Ivan (Mickey Rourke), shows up with a beef against Stark and wearing serious armoured suit with, uh, laser whips.
+That guy’s son, Ivan (Mickey Rourke), shows up at the Monaco Grand Prix (where Tony is racing, naturally) with a beef against Stark and wearing serious armoured suit with, uh, laser whips.
+Fans of Marvel Comics will likely remember Whiplash, and I suppose that’s who he is.

-But it’s also got a whole bunch of incidental pleasures: The dialogue, especially the verbal bullets fired by RDJ, is sharp as ever, the action and effects sequences are bang on, and it never ceases to entertain, even as it’s shooting to thrill all over the place.
-The final setpiece with Tony and Rhodey in their suits fighting off homicidal drones, rocks.
+But it’s also got a whole bunch of incidental pleasures: That first act, the dialogue, especially the verbal bullets fired by RDJ, is sharp as ever, the action and effects sequences are bang on, and it never ceases to entertain, even as it’s shooting to thrill all over the place.
+The final set piece with Tony and Rhodey in their suits fighting off homicidal drones, rocks.
 Overall, I was much more impressed with the movie the second time around.

 One message for Marvel: